 In the News

-Gene Cilento , Glen H. Hiner Dean of the Statler College of Engineering and Mineral Resources at West Virginia University, announced the winners of the College’s outstanding teacher, adviser and researcher awards for 2016-2017.
-The awards were handed out at the College's annual Honors Ceremony, which took place on April 7.
+Pedro Mago, Glen H. Hiner Dean of the Statler College of Engineering and Mineral Resources at West Virginia University, and the Statler College Diversity, Equity and Inclusion Committee, announced the recipients of the College’s inaugural Excellence in Diversity, Equity and Inclusion Award.
+The awards were distributed to the recipients in conjunction with WVU’s annual Diversity Week celebration.

 West Virginia, birth place of Chuck Yeager, the first person to fly faster than the speed of sound, will now be at the center of developing the next innovation in barrier-breaking transportation.

 WVU engineering student receives prestigious fellowship to continue sustainable transportation research